Satisfactory Academic Progress (SAP)

 What is Satisfactory Academic Progress?

-There are three components that are reviewed when determining if a student is making SAP satisfactory academic progress.
-To maintain SAP, a student must comply with all three requirements of the policy.
-The three components of satisfactory academic progress are:
+There are three components that are reviewed when determining if a student is making SAP.
+To maintain SAP, a student must comply with all three requirements of the policy, which are:

 1. Total Attempted Credit Hours (150% Rule)